 And then there was Teddy Roosevelt.
 Through the first 525 races, Teddy couldn't win even one race.
 He came close many times, but was often tripped up at the last moment, or disqualified.
 Thousands of people joined a grassroots movement to support Teddy.
 T-shirts were made up, there were protests, and a Website named Letteddywin.com, which is the source of the race results listed here, was created.
+(This site has not been updated since 2022.)
 Members of Congress, and even President Obama, weighed in to support Teddy, and yet he still never won.